 Go to a free music concert

 The summer in Bordeaux is one big music festival with plenty of free concerts and parties scattered all over the city.
 There are several associations that organize free concerts from June to the end of September in many different styles and locations.
 Bordeaux Open Air offers amazing electronic festivals in the parks of Bordeaux almost every summer.
 Relache will make you rock with free rock concerts on different squares of Bordeaux.
 Banzai lab has amazing parties on the weekend of July and the Pavillon d’été welcomes you to enjoy free music concerts on the right bank of the river.
-For more information follow my post about things to do in July and August as well as my what to do this weekend post that I publish every Wednesday/ Thursday.
+For more information follow my post about things to do in July August list will be out soon.

 Learn how to dance